11 Top-Rated Tourist Attractions in Wittenberg

-Lutherhaus, where Martin Luther lived from 1508 to 1546, was built in 1504 as a house of Augustinian Hermits and soon after became the Reformer's home.
-It was altered between 1844 and 1900 when it was converted into a museum dedicated to the Reformation.
-In a room once occupied by Luther, preserved in its original condition, are displays of Luther's writings and prints, medals, his university lectern, his pulpit from St. Mary's Church, and a number of valuable paintings.
+Lutherhaus, where Reformer Martin Luther lived from 1508 to 1546, was built in 1504 and originally used as a house by Augustinian Hermits.
+An addition, the Augusteum, was added in 1598 and served for a time as a boarding school.
+Lutherhaus was later converted into a museum dedicated to the Reformation in 1883, with the focal point being Luther's living room, the "Lutherstube," which remained unaltered and preserved in its original condition.
+This room remains the same to this day, although the museum gradually grew its collection to include displays of Luther's writings and prints, his medals, university lectern, pulpit from St. Mary's Church, and a number of valuable paintings.
 Guided tours are available (advance booking recommended).
-Also of interest is the adjoining Augusteum, built in 1583 and originally part of the university.

 Address: Collegienstraße 54, 06886 Lutherstadt Wittenberg

-Wittenberg's old market square, the Marktplatz, has been a UNESCO World Heritage Site since 1996 and is home to important historic buildings and tourist attractions.
-One of the most interesting is the handsome Town Hall (Rathaus), built in 1540 and notable for its four Renaissance gables, Late Gothic windows, the 16th-century balcony over its entrance, as well as its rich decoration, including allegorical figures and columns and a statue of the goddess Justitia with scales and sword.
+Wittenberg's old market square, the Marktplatz (Marketplace) has been a UNESCO World Heritage Site since 1996 and is home to numerous important historic buildings and tourist attractions.
+One of the most interesting is the handsome Old Town Hall (Rathaus), built in 1540 and notable for its four Renaissance gables; Late Gothic windows; the 16th-century balcony over its entrance; as well as its rich decoration, including allegorical figures and columns and a statue of the goddess Justitia with scales and sword.
 Immediately adjoining the Town Hall are the Market Fountain from 1617 and early 19th-century bronze statues of Martin Luther and fellow Reformer, Philip Melanchthon.

 Address: Kirchplatz, 06886 Lutherstadt Wittenberg